OSBI/saiku/README.md

 ## Get Saiku License

 Saiku is open source and free to use.
 Our default server does ship with a license server installed.
-To get a license you can visit [https://licensing.meteorite.bi](https://licensing.meteorite.bi) and get a FREE license which is pinned to the major release of the server, but does not expire at any time.
+To get a license you can visit https://licensing.meteorite.bi and get a FREE license which is pinned to the major release of the server.
 This helps us with a more accurate picture of installation numbers and deployments.

 ## Wiki